-Last year, while playing point guard for Ovarense in the Liga Portuguesa de Basquetebol, Novak led the league in assists per game, was second in the league in scoring, and made the All-Star team.
+In 2016-17, while playing point guard for Ovarense in the Liga Portuguesa de Basquetebol, Novak led the league in assists per game (5.8), was second in the league in scoring (20.4 points per game), and made the All-Star team.

-During the summer of 2018, Novak will return to the United States to play in The Basketball Tournament (TBT).
-He played in the event last year.
+During the summer of 2018, Novak returned to the United States to play in The Basketball Tournament (TBT).
+He played in the event in 2017 as well.
 Established in 2014, TBT is an annual five-on-five, single-elimination tournament that brings together teams of ex-NBA, former college and top international players for the chance to earn a winner-take-all $2 million prize that is split among the players.

-Novak was part of the Sideline Cancer team, which is part of the Griffith Family Foundation's (GFF) Sideline Cancer Youth Initiative.
+Novak was part of Team Sideline Cancer, located in Bradenton, Fla.
 The team lost in the tournament's second round.

 The 6-foot guard’s up-tempo style of play as a pro is a carryover from a college career in which he set school records for assists, field goals made, and field goal and free-throw percentage, and scored the second most points in Mountain Cats’ history.